Watch Ja Morant's Ridiculous Dunk In The All-Star Game

 Watch Ja Morant's Viral Dunk In The All-Star Game

-The 2022 NBA All-Star Game is taking place on Sunday night in Cleveland, Ohio, and during the game Memphis Grizzlies star Ja Morant had an incredible dunk.
+The 2022 NBA All-Star Game took place Sunday night in Cleveland, Ohio, and during the game Memphis Grizzlies star Ja Morant had an incredible dunk.

 Atlanta Hawks superstar Trae Young threw an alley-oop to Morant, and the clip of the play can be seen in the tweet that is embedded below from the Twitter account of ESPN's SportsCenter.